karipoulsen/opendcim-drawpath/README.md

 <p>If something breaks, or appears weird, always look first in the console window of the browser. openDCIM generates plenty of errors of its own,
 so you have to look around for a bit.</p>

 <p>The extension revolves around JS client-side logic, and chains to the openDCIM DOM.
-Problems might arise if updates in openDCIM alter <br>
+Problems might arise if updates in openDCIM alter
 css classes and/or DOM hierarchy.
 Errors of this sort should all originate from <strong>drawpath.js</strong>.
 Have a look and modify.</p>

-<p>Concact us if you're not up to have a look yourself.</p>
+<p>Contact me if you're not up to have a look yourself.</p>
-<p>And, by the way, please drop us a note if you find some problem, workarounds, suggestions, etc.</p>
+<p>And, by the way, please drop a note if you find some problem, workarounds, suggestions, etc.</p>

 </body>